j0ma/flores/README.md

 My main reason for forking was to create training and evaluation scripts that are well-automated.

 ## Notes
-- removed extraneous empty line from lmvr tuned segmentations in the interest of time (8/9/20)
+- manually removed extraneous empty line from lmvr tuned segmentations in the interest of time (8/9/20)

 ### Experimental results as of 8/9/2020